 KS is diagnosed by a blood test which identifies the karyotype i.e. the number, size and shape of the chromosomes.

 We offer support and information to all affected by, or having an interest in, Klinefelter’s Syndrome.
 Through our website and helpline we have information available which can assist employers, teachers, social workers and the medical professions, amongst others, who come into contact with people diagnosed with Klinefelter's Syndrome (KS).

-Early diagnosis and a good understanding of the implications of the condition can greatly alleviate future problems and therefore the Association seeks to raise the profile of the condition with the medical profession, other public and private bodies and the general public so that all understand its implications, not only for the individual affected, but also for all those with whom they have contact during their lives.
+Early diagnosis and a good understanding of the effects of the condition can greatly alleviate future problems.
+Therefore the Association seeks to raise the profile of the condition with the medical profession, other public and private bodies and the general public so that all understand its implications, not only for the individual affected, but also for all those with whom they have contact during their lives.

 The charity is run entirely by voluntary workers who make up a National Executive Committee (NEC) and is funded mainly through membership fees and donations.

 KS is characterised by a collection of symptoms the presence or absence of which can vary widely.
 The most common symptoms include: